The Rabin cryptosystem revisited

 In summary, the table

-shows that two bits identify (label) the four roots.
-On the other hand, the expression of these two bits involves the prime factorization of $N$, that is $p$ and $q$, but when the factors of $N$ are not available, it is no longer possible to compute these parity bits, and the problem is to find which parameters can be used and which is the minimum number of required additional bits to be disclosed in order to label a given root among the four ones. \\ Adopting the convention introduced along with equation (\ref{crt1}), a parity bit, namely $b_0\doteq x_i \bmod 2$ distinguishes $x_1$ from $x_4$, and $x_2$ from $x_3$, therefore it may be one of the parameters to be used in identifying the four roots.
-It remains to find how to distinguish between roots having the same parity, without knowing the factors of $N$.
+shows that two bits identify the four roots.
+On the other hand, the expression of these two bits involves the prime factorization of $N$, that is $p$ and $q$, but when the factors of $N$ are not available, it is no longer possible to compute these parity bits, and the problem is to find which parameters can be used, and the minimum number of additional bits required to be disclosed in order to label a given root among the four. \\ Adopting the convention introduced along with equation (\ref{crt1}), a parity bit, namely $b_0\doteq x_i \bmod 2$ distinguishes $x_1$ from $x_4$, and $x_2$ from $x_3$, therefore it may be one of the parameters to be used in identifying the four roots.
+It remains to determine how to distinguish between roots having the same parity, without knowing the factors of $N$.